leanid/om/support/emacs/common_doomemacs_keys.md

 # Note about commands in Doomemacs
-# Instalation problems
+# Installation problems
-## Formater for your language strange behaviour
+## Formatter for your language strange behavior
-Add next to your doom emacs config.
+Add next to your Doomemacs .config.
 Or read about it in (format +on-save)
 ```lisp
 (setq +format-with-lsp nil)
 ```